Skip to content

 Exploring existing manifests

-For IIIF Cloud Services platform users, the ability to import an existing manifest and then edit it within the platform allows them to develop and enhance their existing IIIF as required.
-This feature also enables users to browse published IIIF Manifests and examine those - perhaps to inform how to structure aspects of the metadata, or see how specific IIIF Presentation specification features have been used by other institutions.
+Using the IIIF Manifest Editor provides users with the ability to import an existing manifest and then edit it within the platform, allowing them to develop and enhance their existing IIIF as required.
+This feature also enables users to browse published IIIF Collections and Manifests and examine those - perhaps to inform how to structure aspects of the metadata, or see how specific IIIF Presentation specification features have been used by other institutions.

 It is a good way to learn and discover more about the possibilities the specification can afford.
 So before we start creating our own manifests - we will take a look at one or two so that you can see how they are structured, and view some of the metadata included with them to provide some context for our later work.